car trip ideas and tips

 Checklist for the car

-Suggestions, depending on what kind of car trip you are planning.
+and suggestions, depending on what kind of car trip you are planning.

 A good thing is to have many of these things in the glove compartment or easily accessible.